jwulf/zeebe-pr-workflow/README.md

 ## Start a worker

 We will start Zeebe task workers to service the tasks in the workflow.
 It will run on a schedule, every hour.
+GitHub Workflows that run on a schedule use [crontab](https://crontab.guru/) syntax to specify the schedule.

-We will pass the SMTP Configuration to the worker via the environment.
+We will pass the SMTP Configuration to the worker from the repository secrets via the environment.

 * Create the file `.github/workflows/workers.yml`, and paste the following content: